SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSCustomerServiceAgent/GetCustomerServiceStartup.md

 so.topic: reference
 ---

+# NSCustomerServiceStartup GetCustomerServiceStartup()

 Get the carrier with data that Service needs when starting up

 **Returns:** NSCustomerServiceStartup